anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter05.md

 - Role-base Access Control
 - Secret Managment
 - How to overcome the lack of hard Kubernetes Cluster Multi-tenancy
-  - Tenant can be distinct teams or workload types (Development or Production) within an organisation, each with a namespace
+  - Tenants without hard multi-tenancy requirements (multiple development teams in the same organization) separated from each other by namespaces
-  - Tenant can also be per dedicated Kubernetes cluster
+  - For strict multi tenancy, a dedicated Kubernetes cluster per tenant should be used
 - Integration with other security ecosystem like monitoring and alerting tools

 <a name="5.2"></a>